goravel/docs/the-basics/logging.md

 ## Configuration

-Make custom configurations in `config/logging.go`, allows to configure different log channels.
+To configure various log channels, custom configurations can be made in the file `config/logging.go`.

 `Goravel` uses `stack` channel to record logs by default, `stack` allows logs to be forwarded to multiple channels.

-The `print` configuration in `single` and `daily` drivers can control log output to console.
+The `print` configuration in `single` and `daily` drivers can control log output to the console.

 ## Available channel drivers